Jazailac/Born2BeRoot/README.md

 This project is part of the 42 School curriculum.
 The requirements might change over time, so make sure to always refer to the official subject for the most up-to-date information.

-## 🤝 Contributing

-If you find any issues or would like to contribute to this project, please feel free to submit a pull request or open an issue.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.